prueba del aceite del transformador

 -

-Key Tests Performed Using Transformer Oil Testers:
+Transformer Oil Testing: Key Tests Using Transformer Oil Testers

-Dielectric Breakdown Voltage (BDV) Test:
+1. Dielectric Breakdown Voltage (BDV) Test

-Dissolved Gas Analysis (DGA):
+2. Dissolved Gas Analysis (DGA)

-Moisture Content Analysis:
+3. Moisture Content Analysis

-Interfacial Tension (IFT) Test:
+4. Interfacial Tension (IFT) Test

-- Purpose: Assesses the presence of polar contaminants and oxidation products in the oil.
+Propósito: Check for polar contaminants and oxidation products in the oil.